remove-unnecessary-android-permissions.mo

 As you actually don't need them from the start of your project, you can remove them from the beginning not to scare your user.

-N.B.: There's a related on React Native's Github repository.
+N.B.: There's a related open issue on React Native's Github repository.

 Prerequisites